PETVIVO HOLDINGS, INC. TO EXHI - GuruFocus.com

 MINNEAPOLIS, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. ( PETV & PETVW) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals today announced it will be exhibiting at the 2023 Lake Tahoe Equine Conference from January 23rd to January 27th, 2023 at the Hyatt Lake Tahoe in Incline Village, Nevada.
+30, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. ( PETV & PETVW) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals today announced it will be exhibiting at the 2023 Minnesota Veterinary Medical Association Annual Meeting from February 2nd to February 4th, 2023 at the Hyatt Regency in Minneapolis, Minnesota.

-"The Lake Tahoe Equine Conference is one of the premier equine veterinary conferences and a great place for us to showcase our innovative product for the management of lameness, Spryng™ with OsteoCushion™ Technology," said John Lai, Chief Executive Officer, at PetVivo Holdings, Inc. "We invite all Lake Tahoe Equine Conference attendees to stop by our PetVivo booth to learn more."
+"We are incredibly excited to showcase our innovative product for the management of lameness, Spryng™ with OsteoCushion™ Technology to the veterinary professionals in our own home state," said John Lai, Chief Executive Officer, at PetVivo Holdings, Inc. "We invite all MVMA annual meeting attendees to stop by our PetVivo booth #226 to learn more."

 Spryng is an injectable veterinary medical device comprised of millions of micronized extracellular matrix particles, which are derived from natural components, including collagen and elastin.
 OsteoCushion Technology provides both reinforcing natural joint support to augment and/or reinforce missing and damaged cartilage, as well as delivers natural scaffolding to help address tissue defects.
 These attributes offer a great solution to manage lameness and joint afflictions, such as osteoarthritis, for companion animals in a simple in-clinic administration.